Panasonic GF1 Comparison Review

 The Panasonic Lumix DMC-GF1 is a mirrorless interchangeable lens camera that was officially introduced in September 2009 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12 megapixel.

 Is the Panasonic GF1 a good camera?
-The GF1 has a Camera Elo of 1400.
+The GF1 has a Camera Elo of 1251.
 This rating puts the GF1 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the GF1 also ranks below average. – Well, the Panasonic GF1 is more than 10 years old, and there have been many other good digital cameras released since 2009.
+In terms of its sensor size category (Four Thirds cameras), the GF1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Panasonic GF1 is more than 14 years old, and there have been many other good digital cameras released since 2009.

 |Mirrorless system camera|